 As illustrated in Figure 6.15, Algorithm 1 leads to a quick increase of the packet score for fragmented IPv6 packets that are transmitted in short 6LoWPAN fragment bursts independent from the overall packet size.
 As discussed in Section 6.5.4, these packets also are most probably the result of benign sending behavior.
 In contrast, fragmented IPv6 packets that are transmitted at a low sending rate only increase the score at a slow pace.
-Hence, in buffer overload situations, IPv6 packets that are transmit score than slowly arriving attack packets.
+Hence, in buffer overload situations, IPv6 packets that are sent in short bursts are likely to have a higher score than slowly arriving attack packets.
 This circumstance renders low sending rates unattractive for the adversary.